HealthyStockprescription drugs overview

 Anticonvulsants for Pain management

 Anticonvulsants have been used in pain management since the 1960s.
-Anticonvulsants are effective for chronic pain syndromes like trigeminal neuralgia, diabetic neuropathy and for migraine prophylaxis 2.
+They are effective mainly for neuropathic pain chronic syndromes like trigeminal neuralgia, diabetic neuropathy, and for migraine prophylaxis 2.

-Positive results from laboratory and clinical trials support use of anticonvulsants in the symptomatic management of neuropathic pain.
-Carbamazepine was the first of this class of drugs to be studied in clinical trials and has been longest in use for treatment of neuropathic pain.
+Carbamazepine was the first of anticonvulsants to be studied in clinical trials and has been longest in use for neuropathic pain.
 Clinical trial data support its use in treating trigeminal neuralgia, but data for treatment of painful diabetic neuropathy are less convincing.

-Anticonvulsant drugs have been used for many years in the treatment of chronic neuropathic pain but were not, until recently, thought to be useful in more acute conditions such as postoperative pain.
-Numerous laboratory studies have described analgesic effects of different anticonvulsant drugs in experimental pain models.
-Several recent clinical trials have shown that anticonvulsants may reduce spontaneous and movement-evoked pain, as well as decrease opioid requirements postoperatively.
+Several recent clinical trials have shown that anticonvulsants may reduce spontaneous and movement-evoked pain.
 Some early findings suggest further that anticonvulsant drugs may alleviate postoperative anxiety, accelerate postoperative functional recovery and reduce chronic postsurgical pain 1.

 Anticonvulsants for Migraine